CppMicroServices/rfcs/text/0000-atcompoundkey-error-path-optimization.md

 * Backwards compatible.
 Since this API has different number of arguments, this API can be added as an overload set.
 This allows us to let users choose the right API based on their performance and error handling requirements.
 Also, lets us deprecate the old one if no use-cases exist.

 ### Cons
-* User has to provide an extra argument for the default value.
 * The information regarding the error conditions is lost.
 However, if the users care about the error conditions, they can use the overload version that throws.

 ## Option 3 - Expose the bundle's metadata as a third party JSON object.